Federal and provincial grants and equipment loans are available for students with disabilities.

 To qualify for grants, applicants must demonstrate financial need by making a student loan application to their province of permanent residency and be able to provide verifying documentation of a permanent disability.

 - Canada Study Grant and Bursary which help full-time and part-time students with permanent disabilities offset some of the cost of their education.

-- Canada Study Grant for Services and Equipment help full-time and part-time students with permanent disabilities pay for exceptional education-related services (e.g., tutoring) and equipment.
+- Canada Study Grant for Services and Equipment helps full-time and part-time students with permanent disabilities pay for exceptional education-related services (e.g., tutoring) and equipment.

-- Canada Study Grant Learning Disability Assessment Bursary reimburse a percentage of the cost of a psycho-educational assessment for a learning disability.
+- Canada Study Grant Learning Disability Assessment Bursary reimburse a percentage of the cost of a psycho-educational assessment.

 - BC Public Postsecondary Equipment Loans enable BC students to access a range of assistive technologies.
 Eligibility is not based on financial need.

 - For a disability-specific awards and scholarships portal, check out DisabilityAwards.ca.

 - Also visit CapU's page for information about scholarships, bursaries and awards including those that are specifically disability related.